Fuddruckers: Franchise model

 While some Fuddruckers restaurants are company-owned, the majority are owned by individual franchisees.

-In 2010, there were 135 franchisee-owned Fuddruckers around the United States.
-In 2011, Fuddruckers had 200 restaurants throughout North America, of which two-thirds were owned by small business owners and 59 were company-operated locations.
+In 2010, 135 franchisee-owned Fuddruckers were in the United States.
+In 2011, Fuddruckers had 200 restaurants throughout North America, of which two-thirds were owned by small-business owners and 59 were company-operated locations.
 By the end of 2015, Fuddruckers had 188 locations, with 35 outside the US.

+As of July 2025, the Fuddruckers website lists 44 locations within the United States, and an additional one in Mexico and two in Canada.

 Headquarters

 The firm has moved its headquarters location several times.
-Currently, the headquarters is the near northwest district of Houston, Texas.
+Currently, the headquarters is near the northwest district of Houston, Texas.
 It has been there since the acquisition by Luby's in 2010.
 From 2005 to 2010, Fuddruckers was headquartered in southwest Austin, Texas; before that, in North Andover, Massachusetts, before that at Cherry Hill Park in Beverly, Massachusetts, before that in One Corporate Place in Danvers, Massachusetts; before that, in Lakeside Office Park in Wakefield, Massachusetts.
 When it shifted headquarters from the Boston area to Austin in 2005, it spent $1 million and laid off 30 employees to operate more efficiently, according to chief financial officer Matt Pannek.
 Within six weeks of the move, the company hired 30 new employees for the Austin headquarters.
-By September 2005 the company employed 80 people in 16000 sqft of space in two temporary offices in the Monterey Oaks Corporate Park in southwest Austin.
+By September 2005, the company employed 80 people in 16000 sqft of space in two temporary offices in the Monterey Oaks Corporate Park in southwest Austin.
 By December 2005 the company planned to move into about 16,000-17,000 square feet (1,500-1,600 m2) of space in an adjacent building and turn one of the original Austin facilities into a training center and test kitchen.
 Pannek said that the central location of the headquarters allows the company to more easily communicate with its franchisees across the United States.